 - Be open to taking freelance or contract work to keep yourself busy and keep your skills fresh.
 Use the freelancing site Fiverr to find plenty of companies looking for freelance or contract workers right now.

-- Use your downtime to make sure your resume is polished and up to date.
-MyPerfectResume makes it easy to create a resume with templates and tips.
-Don't forget to straighten up your LinkedIn profile as well.
+- Use your downtime to make sure your resume is polished and up to date, and straighten up your LinkedIn profile.

 - Never stop networking.
 Use email, texts and social media to stay in touch with friends and former co-workers, so you can be sure they know that you're looking for work and will alert you to any openings they hear about.